Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 A RAG system can have a strong embedding model, a fast vector index, and a reasonable prompt, then still miss the sentence that answers the user's question.
 The answer often vanishes before nearest-neighbor search starts, when the document is cut into chunks that are too small, too large, too noisy, or stripped away from the metadata that made the text retrievable.

-RAG chunking strategy sits before vector search.
+RAG chunking strategy sits before vector search (HNSW and IVF-PQ vector search mechanics) and before answer-quality diagnosis (attribution traces and retrieval coverage metrics).
 It decides what the embedding model sees, what the index stores, what the retriever can rank, and what the generator receives as evidence.
 A 200-token chunk can make retrieval precise and brittle.
 A 1,200-token chunk can preserve context and dilute the matching signal.
 Overlap can rescue boundary cases and also inflate the index with near-duplicates.

-RAG chunking strategy turns source documents into chunks, vectors, retrieved evidence, and answer context
+Structure-aware RAG chunking pipeline from source documents to retrieved answer context

 1. Chunking Changes the Object Being Retrieved